Honors Capstone Project

 Additional research requires more extensive characterization of the synthesized ligands before the synthesis of the final product using these ligands.
 Previous research indicates that this product has a high potential for use as fluorescent surrogates to the corresponding technetium complexes.
 Fluorescence tests on the rhenium complexes should provide insight on the nature of the coordination of rhenium to the chelate and biological vectors.
 Extensive in vitro and in vivo studies will require completion before these complexes can be used in a clinical setting.

 Binion, Angela Kristin, "Radiopharmaceuticals: the Application of Technetium-99m and Rhenium Complexes" (2014).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 752.

 Creative Commons License